-Bangladesh opposition boycotts swearing-in amid calls to probe vote rigging
+Bangladesh opposition boycotts oath amid calls to probe vote complaints

 “Reports of ballot stuffing, intimidation of voters, and ruling party control of voting locations on election day mean that an independent and impartial commission should be formed to determine the extent of the violations,” Brad Adams, Asia director at the rights group, said in a statement.

-Hasina said after the results came out that the vote was largely peaceful and voters had taken part enthusiastically.

-The BNP has said its workers were being attacked across the country by Awami League activists.
-The ruling party has denied the charges.

-Hasina, whose father, state founder Mujibur Rahman, was assassinated in a coup in 1975, has alternated in and out of power for nearly three decades with her main rival, BNP leader Khaleda.
+Hasina, whose father, state founder Mujibur Rahman, was assassinated in a coup in 1975, has alternated in and out of power for nearly three decades with her main rival, Khaleda.

-Khaleda was First Lady when her husband, Ziaur Rahman, was president from 1977 until he was assassinated in 1981.
+Khaleda was first lady when her husband, Ziaur Rahman, was president from 1977 until he was assassinated in 1981.

 Reporting by Ruma Paul; Editing by Krishna N. Das, Robert Birsel